Sir Edward R. Henry

 The suspect being Printed was Mr, John Randals he was held over of a Theft Charge

-TAKING THE PRINTS If the skin of the hand be destroyed and grows back again in a natural manner, it's lined, after it has completed its growth, will be identical with those of the skin that was destroyed.
+TAKING THE PRINTS If the skin of the hand is destroyed and grows back again in a natural manner, it's lined, after it has completed its growth, will be identical with those of the skin that was destroyed.
 It seems as if fate had stamped a trademark upon the hand of every individual.
 At all events, the only thing that will permanently destroy the telltale lines is a scar.

 If you have ever gone to a palmist and had him (or her, as the case is more apt to be) smear your hand with black ink and press it on a piece of white paper, you will understand that once just how the fingerprint system is worked.
 If the palmists as afterward examined this impression with a magnifying glass and discovered interesting things in it, you will also know how the print is classified and filed in the Henry system of criminal identification.